Mike Flynt: Division III football

-Flynt, sold his house in Franklin, Tennessee and moved temporarily to Alpine, Texas.
+Flynt sold his house in Franklin, Tennessee and moved temporarily to Alpine, Texas.

 When Flynt went back to play, his youngest child was a freshman at the University of Tennessee.
 Two of his children were older than any of his teammates.

 Flynt was eight years older than his own coach, Steve Wright.
 One of his original college coaches, Jerry Larned, counselled him at the start of his comeback.
 Despite the fact that he was over 35 years older than his teammates, Flynt, a career strength and conditioning coach, told Sports Illustrated that he could still do some things in the weight room that the other players could not.
 Flynt said he could still do 25 consecutive pull-ups and won a bench press competition with a 45 lb plate at the beginning of the 2007 season.

-He missed the first two games of the 2007 season with a pinched nerve which turned out to be two bulging discs in his neck.
+He missed the first two games of the 2007 season with a pinched nerve, which turned out to be two bulging discs in his neck.

 When he made his debut on October 13, 2007, Flynt was believed to be the second-oldest college football player ever.
 Older players such as Tom Thompson have also since surpassed Flynt in age.

+Adaptation

+The Senior, a 2023 film directed by Rod Lurie and starring Michael Chiklis as Mike Flynt, premiered at the Fort Lauderdale International Film Festival on November 9, 2023.
+The film's theatrical release, nation-wide, was by Angel Studios on September 19, 2025.